La Belle Epoque (barge): History

 La Belle Epoque was built in the Netherlands in 1930, her original name being Savornin Lohmann and the original owner was Leendert Kruijt.
 When World War II broke out, the Kruijt family moved with their barge to France and started carrying timber along the canals and rivers of France.
 The timber from the Morvan pine forests was floated in rafts down the upper reaches of the river Yonne to Clamecy on the Nivernais Canal.
-Trimmed lumber was loaded here and shipped to Paris and beyond as far as Berlin.
+The trimmed lumber that the Savornin loaded was shipped to Paris and beyond as far as Berlin.
+For the duration of the war, the Savornin aided the French Resistance by secretly transporting stranded allied pilots to safety.
 This trade gradually ceased and the barge's cargo-carrying days came to an end in 1993, when the Kruijts decided to sell the barge and retire.
 The barge escaped the destiny of many old working barges – being sold for scrap – when she was purchased in 1995 by European Waterways who renamed her La Belle Epoque and renovated her to operate as a hotel barge.